Blog

 KEEP THEM IN THE LOOP

 You want to make new employees feel like part of the team as soon as possible.
 You can help them feel like they are already a part of the company before their first day by keeping them in the loop on projects and events.
-Send them photos of what their new team is up to.
-Send them a picture of their new desk.
+Send them updates on what their new team is up to.
 Let them know how you are preparing for their first day.
 This will make them feel connected and that you’re truly excited for them to come on board.

 START SENDING ONBOARDING CALENDAR INVITES